 - Races are marked in red to help you analyze fitness over longer chunks of time.
 The fitness delta next to the fitness score will show how your fitness has changed over the last seven days.

-- Conceptually, fatigue is easy to understand; it's that tired feeling which limits your performance.
+- Conceptually, fatigue is easy to understand; it's that tired feeling that limits your performance.
 We model it the same way as fitness, but on a shorter timescale.
-You'll notice the score go up quickly after a couple hard days, but also go down quickly as you take a few days off.
+You'll notice the score goes up quickly after a couple of hard days, but also go down quickly as you take a few days off.

 - Being in form, or "peaking," happens when one is very fit but not fatigued.
 Here we model this as the difference between your Fitness Score and your Fatigue Score.